 Black is also a great color for a hunting companion.
 A yellow dog really stands out in the countryside, even in poor light, so even when yellow dogs became more common, they were not so popular with the hunter.
 Brown dogs are better camouflaged but became more numerous much later and were embraced first by the pet and show communities.

-Firstly I should say that to my knowledge, no study has ever been carried out on the differing intellectual abilities of Labrador of different colors.
+To my knowledge, no study has ever been carried out on the differing intellectual abilities of Labrador of different colors.
 Everything you hear is based on personal anecdotal stories, often passed along in fun.
 At least to begin with!
 I have found my own female chocolate Labrador from mixed lines to be a lot more ‘playful’ and interested in other dogs, than my working bred Labradors generally are.

 She has very intense retrieve drive, but is less naturally keen to share the outcome with anyone.
 She is also easily distracted and because of this she has taken me a little longer to train than my working line Labs.
 I’ve heard others report the same observations.
 But it is most unlikely that there is any distinct difference in intelligence between dogs of the same breed that happen to be a different color.

 Being chocolate does not make a dog stupid